platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     endpoint,
     so the resource description is simple:

-    -   There is an ingress route already configured for you at `pal-tracker.{{ session_namespace }}.{{ ingress_domain }}`.
+    -   There is an ingress route already configured for you at:

+        `pal-tracker.{{ session_namespace }}.{{ ingress_domain }}`

+        It consists of two parts:

+        -   Hostname:
+            `pal-tracker.{{ session_namespace }}`

+        -   Domain:
+            `{{ ingress_domain }}`

-        The platform operator configured the platform to automatically generate that for you.
+        The platform operator configured the `Domain` for the cluster, and this workshop configured the `Hostname` for you.

+        In your work scenarios,
+        your PaaS platform may help automate you generating the route, or if it does not, you may have to work with your operators to allocate domain and/or host names for you.

-    -   The default backend `service` description points the ingress router to the `pal-tracker` service exposed for port `8080`.
+    -   The backend `service` description points the ingress router to the `pal-tracker` service exposed for port `8080` for the default path `/`.

 1. Create the Ingress resource by applying the change using `kubectl`.